 ‘Watertower’ from 1998 peels back the imaginary skin of one of New York’s iconic utilitarian structures.
 The transparent cast interior is iridescent in the sunlight, playing with our perception of solid and liquid and more besides.
 Slotting seamlessly into its background setting and yet standing out, should your eye by chance be lucky enough to come upon it.

-There are many exhibits to be seen presented outside the main galleries.
+There are many exhibits presented outside the main galleries.
 These include ‘One Hundred Spaces’ from 1995, which is five rows of resin casts made from the underside spaces of old chairs.
-Whiteread has also selected a display of other artists to coincide with her own exhibition that includes work by Richard Deacon, Anthony Caro and Robert Morris among others.
+Whiteread has also selected a display of works by other artists, whom she admires or considers as influential on her practice.
+Richard Deacon, Anthony Caro and Robert Morris among others.

 Also, outside Tate Britain in Millbank Gardens is one of the artist’s recent ‘Shy’ sculptures called ‘Chicken Shed’.
 Made especially for this exhibition and never seen by the public before, I thought it less monumental than her previous large casts of buildings.
 The ‘Shy’ sculptures are often to be found in isolated places, that require an effort and journey to get to.
-All the same they can reside in significant locations, like the one opposite the World Trade Centre.
+Sometimes they reside in significant locations, like the one opposite the World Trade Centre.
 They are sculptures to be imagined.
+Pictured in the mind’s eye in settings we might only ever know from maps or perhaps stumbled upon by chance.
+Encountered when we least expect it.

 Rachel Whiteread is one of our finest artists and this current exhibition showcases her work very well.
 Because there is such a wide range of examples on display, I’ve had to focus on only a few in this review.
 Yet everything presented here at the Tate gives us the chance to see the familiar objects and spaces of our lives with fresh eyes.
 Even the small supporting items that Whiteread has chosen to exhibit alongside the major works, give us an insight into her creative process and I think her inquisitive character too.
 Rachel Whiteread is always surprising and the more you engage with her work, the more you get from it.
 Even seemingly mundane configurations of form have unusual presences and levels of association.
 Certain recent works are missing, like examples of the wonderful ‘Place (Village) (2006-2008)’.
 But in practical terms, they would have required an additional gallery space.
 (Still if you’ve not seen this installation, it is worth checking out on YouTube.
 Here’s the link: https://youtu.be/ctapbOgYZI8).
 The overall layout and design of the exhibition is superb, but make sure to get your bearings as several of the exhibits are located at a distance from the main gallery.